mikekeith52/LockNRoll/README.md

 ```
 3. To score the board, clear any spaces based on combinations of dice you have placed on the board, and get new dice if you are out, type 3
 4. If you want to print an empty board, type 4 (this is useful to reference when trying to place a joker)
-5. To exit, type 5
+5. To let the AI play a move, type 5
+6. To exit, type 6

 **Note, there is no way to reverse a move, so be careful**